jColeChanged/jColeChanged.github.io/_posts/2021-05-17-virtuous-cycles.md

 If you are already in a cycle is there a way to go through it more quickly so that you can get more benefit from that cycle?

-Understanding implies the existence of underwalking which implies the existence of undersprinting.
+Understanding implies the existence of under‑walking which implies the existence of under‑sprinting.
 So get going.
 Knowing without applying means little.